Resumes and Letters

 Next, upload your draft to VMock, our online resume feedback application, for an initial revision.

-Finally, email your resume to the Career Center for a final revision.
+Finally, email your resume to Career Services for a final revision.

 The Purpose of A Resume